Category: Apps/Accessories

 If individuals with dyslexia are equipped with the correct tools, they stand a far greater chance of reaching their full potential.

-The disturbances experienced by dyslexics makes writing and producing a piece of work extremely challenging.
+The disturbances experienced by dyslexics make writing and producing a piece of work extremely challenging.
 The level of concentration and effort involved can be exhausting and can affect the overall structure and quality of a piece of work.

 When typing: